 I also recommend you to write down what do you regret not doing?
 Which pain lays most heavy on your heart?

 That can be: “I didn’t meet my deadline for the book,” or “I didn’t spend enough time with my family.”
-Maybe you were just a lazy scumbag?
+Maybe you were just a scumbag who could not beat laziness?
 Whatever it is, write it down.
 That should motivate you to at least make a list of goals and do step 1 and step 2 in this post.

 Desire, passion, obsession – those are the things that move you forward.
 All three things are similar.
 Passion is something you have to feel about your goals if you want to succeed.
 That burning feeling inside you will be your fuel for doing things you need to do in order to achieve your goals every day.
 Think about the goal that will make you feel incredible.
 Don’t be afraid to dream big if that will make you feel passionate.
 Ignore voices that tell you “stop dreaming peasant”.
 Daydreaming is good if it comes with focus and if you do that to visualize your goals.
 Daydreaming is bad if you use it just to get your daily dopamine injection!
 What is the difference?
 Visualization your future situation with an intention to make it a reality is the difference.

 I know everyone is saying that, but putting your goals on paper gives you a certain advantage.
 Writing is also mental activity and by putting your goals on a paper you somehow feel more obligated to achieve what you have written.

 You have all about that in Napoleon Hil’s book Think and grow rich, where he explains how folks with 4 grades became millionaires.
 He also talks about affirmations, how to imagine yourself achieving your ambitions and the benefits of that.